 Training and Services

-A range of services are available to members to help with the unique concerns involved in land use decision making.
+Land use is complex—but we're here to help!
+A range of services are available to assist members with the unique concerns around land use:

-Written materials are available on topics including zoning, sign ordinances, regulating adult uses, tips on land use claims, findings of fact, public hearings, the 60-day rule, and development fees, among others.If you find that materials don't answer all your questions, or create new ones, please contact staff.
+Written materials are available on topics including zoning, sign ordinances, regulating adult uses, land use claims, findings of fact, public hearings, the 60-day rule, development fees, and more.If you find that these materials either don't answer all your questions—or perhaps create new ones—please contact us.

-- Land Use Basics: Grasping the Ground Rules
+- Course LU501—Land Use Basics: Grasping the Ground Rules

 Cities must consider many perspectives and priorities when making land use decisions, and costly conflicts can occur when cities don’t follow the ground rules.
 In this course, you will reflect on land use challenges that your city has faced and the consequences that can result when a city oversteps its authority.
 You’ll consider typical land use situations where you’ll be asked to identify what role the city is playing and determine what information can be considered when making land use decisions.
 Recognizing your city's role and how much authority it has can help your city avoid expensive lawsuits, minimize controversy, and make land use decisions less confusing.

-Learn more about "Land Use Basics: Grasping the Ground Rules," and register
+Learn more about and/or register for "Land Use Basics: Grasping the Ground Rules"

 - Course LU502—Creating the Ground Rules: Developing Land Use Plans and Laws